awto/estransducers/README.md

  * `enter` - boolean displaying traversal enters node
  * `leave` - boolean displaying traversal exits node
  * `value` - AST node value
- * `pos` - position of previous AST node, either field name or integer if it is array, it is not required for consumer
+ * `pos` - name of the field, it is not a string but a special tag value, the default tags are in `Tag` map exported by the library
+ * `type` - node type tag, like for `pos`

 If it is node without children `enter` and `leave` are both true.